cdong1012/ContiUnpacker/README.md

 * When I manually unpacked this, I noticed that the sample called **VirtualAlloc** to allocate memory, wrote the unpacked PE file to it, and called **VirtualProtect** on the **.text** region before executing it.

-* From this, I halted the simulation at the first **VirtualProtect** call, dumped the PE file out, and fix its IAT.
+* From this, I halted the simulation at the first **VirtualProtect** call, dumped the PE file out, and mapped it accordingly to fix the IAT.

 ## Usage